KhushalShah18/FinanceTracker/DEPLOYMENT.md

 ## Troubleshooting

+### Deployment Script Errors

+- If you see errors related to missing npm scripts (e.g., "Missing script: azure-deploy"):
+  - Make sure your `.deployment` file is correctly configured to run `.azure/deploy.sh`
+  - Ensure the deploy.sh script has execute permissions (`chmod +x .azure/deploy.sh`)
+  - Try manually editing the `.deployment` file in the Azure App Service Kudu console

 ### Database Connection Issues

 - Make sure the `DATABASE_URL` format is correct with the proper hostname format
 - Ensure your database's firewall rules allow Azure services to access it
 - Check the database connection string is properly formatted with the right credentials
+- Verify that your PostgreSQL server is configured to accept connections from Azure services

 ### Application Not Starting

 - Check the logs in the Azure portal using "Log stream"
 - Verify that the `NODE_ENV` is set to "production"
 - Make sure all required environment variables are set correctly
+- Ensure the `SESSION_SECRET` environment variable is set

 ### Static Files Not Being Served

 - Ensure the build process completed successfully
 - Verify that the deploy script copied the files to the `server/public` directory
 - Check if the web.config file is correctly set up to handle Node.js applications
+- Inspect the Kudu console logs for any errors during the build or copy process

 ## Support